donRehan/todo_app/errors.md

 info Visit https://yarnpkg.com/en/docs/cli/add for documentation about this command.

 > Resolved by downloading from the site of node for mac the version 16.10.0

+## Xcode needs to be installed , when its already installed

+> Resolved by following the following thread https://developer.apple.com/forums/thread/678469